emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	:param int* height: New pixel height of canvas element.
 	:param int* isFullscreen: If True (``*int > 0``), ``<canvas>`` is full screen.

+.. c:function:: void emscripten_set_element_css_size(const char * target, double width, double height)

+	Resizes the css width and height of the element specified by ``target`` on the Emscripten web page.

+	:param target: Element to resize, works the same as in the html5 api.
+	:type target: const char*
+	:param double width: New width of the element.
+	:param double height: New height of the element.

+.. c:function:: void emscripten_get_element_css_size(const char * target, double * width, double * height)

+	Gets the current css width and height of the element specified by ``target``.

+	:param target: Element to get size of, works the same as in the html5 api.
+	:type target: const char*
+	:param double* width: Width of the element.
+	:param double* height: Height of the element.

 .. c:function:: double emscripten_get_now(void)